Last Updated on by Catherine Tobsing

-Every morning the light over the Breakfast Clubs cage turns on, and they instantly begin to chat, plan and plot their day.
+Every morning the light over the budgie’s cage turns on at the same time due to the timer, and they instantly begin to chat, plan and plot their day.

 It’s not loud, more like bursts of little chortles.
 You can hear the four different voices.
 Those 4 voices are easy to focus on and bring a smile to my face.